abdolrhman-mo/taskloop-mobile/README.md

 - Or if your data is short → hide it immediately.

-2- when a new session is created it doesn't get added to the main (Global state management) also the session name doesn't get updated

-3- when its only one person in the study room his tasks should be centerd horizontaly

 4- in [id].tsx file in task input accessory i want if user typed a new task but forgot to save it, i want it to be saved in async storage

-5- entering study room in create page

-6- edit room name is messed up as fuck